A dyno is used to measure your horsepower and torque readings to check the condition of your bike.

 ZX10R Dyno Run

 The ECU controls the fuel delivery from various sensors on the bike.
 That fuel flow is usually much too lean on the ECU factory settings.
-An air/fuel ratio that is too lean (not enough fuel) can result in shorter engine life.
-An air/fuel ratio that is too rich (too much fuel) can also result in shorter engine life, as well as waste fuel.
+An air/fuel ratio that is too lean (not enough fuel) can result in shorter engine life, while an air/fuel ratio that is too rich (too much fuel) can also result in shorter engine life, as well as waste fuel.

-If your want the best tuning for your money, ECU flashing is the way to go.
+If you want the best tuning for your money, ECU flashing is the way to go.